johnwargo/learning-pwa-static/about.md

 ![PWA News Site](/images/pwa-news.png)

-**Note:** This site is not a PWA because it doesn’t need to be a PWA.
-It’s just a marketing landing page for the book and there are no browser notifications I want to send to visitors nor is there a need to cache the site’s content for increased performance or offline use.
-Just because I can make the site into a PWA doesn’t mean that I should.
-Use the power of PWAs only for those sites that really need them.

 I believe in progressive web apps and think they are the future of mobile app development, so that’s why I worked to put this book into your hands.
 I really enjoyed writing it, and I hope you enjoy reading it as much or more.